choutkaj/openfe-scripts/README.md

 - `summary_convergence.csv`: Quality metrics (MBAR/HREX overlap, hysteresis).
 - `summary_convergence_heatmap.png`: A visual summary of simulation quality.

 Here is an example of the output heatmap with quality and convergence metrics.
-Lots of red, yayks!
+Still a lot of red, yayks!
+Gotta sample more.

 ![Heatmap with metrics](https://github.com/choutkaj/openfe-scripts/blob/main/summary_convergence_heatmap.png)